 When it comes to our biggest guilty pleasures, wine and candy definitely top the list.
-So in the spirit of the indulgent Halloween season, we thought, "Why not mix our two vices to make some guilty-pleasure mixtures?"
+So in the spirit of the indulgence, we thought, "Why not mix our two vices to make some guilty-pleasure mixtures?"
 If candy is paired with a nice glass of vino, it could be a little classy, right?

 To guide us in our pairing adventure, we called on sommelier and YouTube-er Whitney A. Since she is an expert at educating her audience on wine, we thought she could give us a little help in finding the sweetest combos.
 Check out her expert picks below.
 And don't worry, Whitney advises, "there's not a dessert wine in sight."